vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 | RWY 34L | Departures the W, NW, and non-jets to the S, and departures from the INTL terminal |
 | RWY 34R | Departures to the N and E, and jet departures to the S |

-!!! note 1
+!!! note
     Aircraft which operationally require RWY 16R/34L or RWY 07/25 must notify ATC at Clearance Delivery stage.

-!!! note 2
-    Departing aircraft up to and including A330/B787/B772 may request or be offered departure from RWY 16L/34R at Clearance Delivery stage.
+Aircraft up to and including A330/B787/B772 may request RWY 16L/34R at Clearance Delivery stage.

-!!! note 3
-    Jet departures to the South may be assigned RWY 16L ad-hoc for traffic management purposes.
+Jet departures to the south may be assigned RWY 16L ad-hoc for traffic management purposes.

-VFR aircraft should expect a visual departure, on track to their first waypoint or VRP.
+VFR aircraft should expect a visual departure, on track to their first waypoint.

 **All Non-Jet IFR aircraft should expect the SY3 Radar departure**, and will generally depart on a Standard Assignable Heading as per the table below.